ctm/Bataan-Memorial-Death-March/README.md

 races.

-I did fine without the taper or recovery days for all of my races until the Tucson marathon.
+I did fine without the taper or recovery days for all of my races until the Tucson marathon (December 2017).
 I caught a pretty bad cold (or maybe it was the flu) a week after Tucson that I _may_ have avoided had I either spent a little time recovering or not done as much celebratory drinking.
 On the other hand, my son had caught the same bug before I did and my wife caught it shortly after.
 Friends and relatives caught it around the same time, so maybe I'd have fallen sick regardless.

+During my 2018-2019 training season I have only missed a few days due to sickness and I'm not sure, but I may not have missed a single pack run for that reason, although there have been some search-and-rescue missions that I've not attended due to sickness.
+I'm much more willing to push myself training when under the weather than go on a SAR mission, because I don't have to worry about infecting others or letting people down if I can't follow through.

+Back to base building, my post 2019 BMDM tentative plan is to do a pack run a week, probably on Wednesdays, probably 13.1 miles and probably for speed.
+The rest of my training will be more tuned to ultra running than BMDM, at least until November.

 ## Weight loss